-- Race (women who are Black, Hispanic, American Indian and Asian American have a higher risk of developing gestational diabetes)
+- Race (women who are Back, Hispanic, American Indian and Asian American have a higher risk of developing gestational diabetes)

-While it’s not always possible to prevent gestational diabetes, it’s important for women to maintain a healthy weight before and after conception, eat nutritiously, and exercise regularly throughout pregnancy—these may help to reduce her risk for the condition.
+While it’s not always possible to prevent gestational diabetes, it’s important for women to maintain a healthy weight before and after conception, eat nutritiously and exercise regularly throughout pregnancy.
+Doing so may help to reduce her risk for the condition.
 Consider these prevention tips:

-- Lose weight if you’re overweight.
-For women planning to get pregnant, losing extra weight beforehand may help ensure a healthier pregnancy.
-While being overweight doesn’t necessarily mean a woman will develop gestational diabetes, it does increase her risk.
+- Lose weight if you're overweight — For women planning to get pregnant, losing extra weight beforehand may help with a healthier pregnancy.
+Being overweight doesn’t always mean a woman will develop gestational diabetes, but it does increase the risk.

-- Eat a healthy diet.
-Choosing foods that are high in fiber and low in fat and calories is essential.
-Women should adopt a healthy diet that focuses on vegetables, fruits and whole grains, and they should pay close attention to portion sizes—control is key.
+- Eat a healthy diet — Choosing foods that are high in fiber and low in fat and calories is essential.
+Women should eat a healthy diet that includes vegetables, fruits and whole grains.
+They should also pay close attention to portion sizes.

-- Keep moving.
-Exercise can help keep weight in check pre-pregnancy and prevent too much weight gain during pregnancy, which in turn helps lower the risk for gestational diabetes.
-Exercise also helps the body to be more sensitive to the insulin the pancreas produces, allowing better blood sugar control.
-It is recommended that women get aerobic and resistance exercise at moderate intensity for at least three times per week for 30-60 minutes each time.
+- Keep moving — Exercise can help keep weight in check pre-pregnancy and prevent too much weight gain during pregnancy.
+Exercise also helps the body to be more sensitive to the insulin the pancreas produces for better blood sugar control.
+It is recommended women get aerobic and resistance exercise at moderate intensity for at least three times per week for 30-60 minutes each time.

-- Don't gain more weight than recommended during pregnancy.
-While gaining some weight during pregnancy is normal and healthy, gaining too much can raise the risk of gestational diabetes.
-A woman’s doctor can advise on what a reasonable amount of weight gain is for her.
+- Don't gain more weight than recommended during pregnancy — Gaining some weight during pregnancy is normal and healthy.
+Gaining too much can raise the risk of gestational diabetes.
+A woman’s doctor can help determine what a reasonable amount of weight gain is for her.